ChrisTerBeke/terraform-playground/blogs/gcp-vm-os-login/README.md

 ## Generate an RSA key pair

-First you need an RSA key pair that you can add to our IAM user later on.
+First you need an RSA key pair that you can add to an IAM user later on.

 ```bash
 ssh-keygen -t rsa